AlbedoWang/albedowang.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am currently an undergrad in USTC major in Information Security.
-During my undergraduate studies, I am a member of the [USTC-NEBULA](https://www.nebuu.la) team, an experience I thoroughly enjoyed.
+I am currently an undergraduate at the University of Science and Technology of China (USTC), majoring in Information Security.
+During my studies, I have been an active member of the [USTC-NEBULA](https://www.nebuu.la) team, an experience I thoroughly enjoyed.

 Currently, I am honored to work with Professor [Yufei Ding’s group](https://picassolab.squarespace.com)(UC San Diego) on **ML systems**, focusing on **LLM server systems** and **DLRM**.
-I am also collaborating with Professor [Weiming Zhang](http://staff.ustc.edu.cn/~zhangwm/#)(USTC) and Professor [Kejiang Chen](http://home.ustc.edu.cn/~chenkj/)(USTC).
+I am also collaborating with Professor [Kejiang Chen](http://home.ustc.edu.cn/~chenkj/) at USTC.

-Additionally, I am applying to CS PhD programs for Fall 2025 and am also looking for a 6-month industry internship in ML system (probably beginning in Mar.2025).
-Feel free to contact me!
+I am applying to CS PhD programs for Fall 2025 and am actively seeking a 6-month industry internship in ML systems, starting around March 2025.
+Please feel free to reach out!